CreativeCircus/circus-starter/readme.md

 ## 2. Files and Folders
 Included in this project are some files that almost all your projects will need.
-Your basic HTML, and a CSS "reset", and an empty JS file are included.

-The CSS in both SCSS and traditional CSS, but if you don't like SCSS, just ignore or delete those.

-Everything is organized in a folder structure that makes sense, though every developer team has their own way of doing it.
+See `index.html` for your basic responsive HTML setup.

+You'll see `dist` and `src` folders.
+If you're new, or you don't know what the difference is between `src` and `dist`, just work in `dist` for now.

+`dist` stands for "distribution".
+It's all the assets that your website needs to run.
+CSS for style (there's a reset in there too), JS for interactivity, and an image, as an example.
+Until you get good, just stay in `dist`.

+`src` stands for source.
+When you're ready to use transpiled SCSS, and concatenated, transpiled ES6, you need to separate the code you write (the source, `src`) from the code you deploy (or distribute, `dist`).
+At that time, start working in `src` and let gulp handle `src` for you.

 ###  Getting started with this Starter Template